Submit Article

 What Were the Facts of This Case?

-The key legal issue was whether the High Court had the power to transfer proceedings from the District Court to the High Court after an interlocutory judgment had already been entered in the District Court.
-The High Court had to consider the interaction between section 38 of the Subordinate Courts Act and paragraph 10 of the First Schedule to the Supreme Court of Judicature Act, which grant the High Court the power to transfer proceedings from subordinate courts.
+The primary legal issue before the High Court was whether it possessed the power to transfer proceedings from the District Court to the High Court after an interlocutory judgment had already been entered in the District Court.
+This issue required a deep analysis of the statutory interplay between the High Court's general powers and the specific limitations imposed by the Subordinate Courts Act.

 How Did the Court Analyse the Issues?